westrangeloops/q2D-Materials/README.md

 # q2D-Materials: Quasi-2D Perovskite Structure Generation

-Another Python package for creating bulk and quasi-2D perovskite structures with support for mixed compositions and molecular spacers.
+q2D-Materials is a Python package designed to generate bulk and quasi-2D perovskite structures with support for mixed compositions and molecular alignment.
+Our vision is to give you complete structural liberty: rather than locking you into hardcoded geometries, we employ a flexible template system based on layer stacking.
+While we include pre-defined templates for standard phases like Dion-Jacobson or Ruddlesden-Popper, we designed this framework to be hacked.
+We encourage you to define your own custom templates (see Examples/2_Templates.md) to build exactly the architecture your research demands.

 ## Quick Start